jonnyweatherly/aajonusnet/md/Interviews/Superhuman Radio Interview.md

 A: They're not alive.
 They are solvents.
 They are soaps.
 That's all they are.

-C: So when they're not making us sick â the bad ones â when the bad ones are not making us sick, where are they or what are they doing?
+C: So when they're not making us sick - the bad ones, when the bad ones are not making us sick, where are they or what are they doing?

 A: Well, what's happening is, like I said, we have colds, which are mainly bacterial, which go in and feed on toxic tissue that's been damaged.
-Waste products that we are too â we don't eat well enough, we don't eat all raw, and therefore we accumulate toxicity.
+Waste products that we are too- we don't eat well enough, we don't eat all raw, and therefore we accumulate toxicity.
 So bacteria have to come in and eat that waste products because we can't keep up with all the waste.

 C: Gotcha.